-So… I thought it was about due time that I created another useful expert roundup post here on Magnet4Blogging.
-It’s been a wee while since I published the last one don’t you think?
+I thought it was about time I created another useful expert roundup post for you peeps here on Magnet4Blogging.
+It’s been a wee while since I published the last one, don’t you think?

 What would be their number one, single, website conversion optimization tip?